Common brand names:

 Before using this medication, clean the affected area and pat dry.
 Apply this medication to the skin usually twice daily, in the morning and evening, or as directed by your doctor.
 Apply a thin layer and massage gently into the affected areas.
 Wash your hands after use.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same times each day.

 Avoid contact in or near the eyes or inside the nose and mouth.
-If this medication gets into any of these areas, wash immediately with plenty of water and call your doctor if irritation persists.
+If this medication gets into any of these areas, wash right away with plenty of water and call your doctor if irritation persists.
 Do not place a bandage or cover over the cream unless your doctor tells you to do so.

 Do not use large amounts of this medication or apply it more often than directed.
 Your condition will not improve any faster, and the risk of side effects may increase.
 Use this medication for the full course of treatment as directed by your doctor.
 It usually takes about 1 month to see an improvement, but the full effects of treatment may take longer.

 Tell your doctor if your condition does not improve after 1 month or if it worsens.

 Copyright © 2016 Healthnotes, Inc. All rights reserved. www.healthnotes.com

 RxAnswers™ is a copyrighted combined product from Healthnotes and First DataBank, Inc.

 Drug information is selected from data included with permission and copyrighted by First DataBank, Inc. This is a summary and does not contain all possible information about this product.
 For complete information about this product or your specific health needs, ask your healthcare professional.
 Always seek the advice of your healthcare professional if you have any questions about this product or your medical condition.
 This information is not intended as individual medical advice and does not substitute for the knowledge and judgment of your healthcare professional.
 This information does not contain any assurances that this product is safe, effective or appropriate for you.